galaxyproject/admin-training/sessions/00-intro/intro.md

 ---
 # Training philosophy

-We now follow the best way to do things - which is usually the one we use for **usegalaxy.* servers** - the most tested and stable path.
+We now follow what we consider the best way to do things - usually the one we use for **usegalaxy.* servers**.

 Galaxy has all the options and possibilities as before, but unless you are opinionated/locked in we recommend staying on the recommended path.